 Now that students are back in the classroom, and if students do opt to receive grades this summer, we hope that they will be able to complete as much of the core as is possible before you determine their grades.

-If you have any queries which haven’t been answered in our Approach to awarding for Technical Qualifications (TQs) webinar or ‘approach to awarding for 2020-21’ document, please get in touch with your dedicated T Level account executive.
+If you have any queries which haven’t been answered in our resources and guidance listed above, please get in touch with your dedicated T Level account executive.